isralduke/thatbook/19-psalms.md

 > My strength fails me because of my sin,
 > and my bones become brittle.
 > <a name="31:11">31:11</a> Because of all my enemies, people disdain me;
-> my neighbors are appalled by my suffering—
+> my neighbors are appalled by my suffering —
 > those who know me are horrified by my condition;
 > those who see me in the street run away from me.
 > <a name="31:12">31:12</a> I am forgotten, like a dead man no one thinks about;